Summit Series: Expectations

-Before the first game, former Canadiens' star goaltender Jacques Plante gave Soviet goaltender Tretiak advice on how to play the NHL forwards.
+Before the first game, former Canadiens' star goaltender Jacques Plante gave Soviet goaltender Tretiak advice on how to play the NHL forwards (losing the fact that Tretyak didn't speak English).
 Plante did this because he was "thinking of the humiliation he was almost certain to suffer".
 Plante himself predicted Canada would win "eight straight".
 In a game scouted by Team Canada, Tretiak had given up eight goals in a game played the day before his wedding.

 A few Canadians gave a dissenting prognosis of the series.
 John Robertson of the Montreal Star warned that Team Canada was too poorly prepared and out of shape to win the series.
 He blamed the NHL: "This, the most important hockey event of our time, has been tacked onto the front of the NHL season as something only tolerated by the owners, and endorsed by the players as a means of enriching their pension plan."
 Former professional player Billy Harris who had coached Sweden's national team earlier in the year, predicted a Soviets' win, largely on the strength of Tretiak's goaltending.
 Former Canadian national team coach David Bauer also warned about the quality of the Soviets skating and their team play.

 Prior to the series, Bobrov held a press luncheon in Moscow.
 He refused to consider that either team would sweep the series.
 To him, Team Canada had "the fire power, know-how and goaltending", but how would it adapt to international rules, two-referee system and amateur officials?
 He conceded that Phil Esposito would "be difficult to move from the front of the net.
 I expect there will be some surprises for us when we meet your Canadian stars."
 He also predicted that Valeri Kharlamov "will stand out, even against your best Canadians.
 By North American standards, he is small but he has an excellent shot.
 I think he will be effective."
 Sinden was aware of Kharlamov and he selected Ron Ellis to the Team Canada roster especially to cover Kharlamov.